 Both the Complainant and the Respondent may bring a Personal Advisor to any interview or meeting.
 Personal Advisors may include a parent, a friend, a faculty member, a staff member, an attorney, or another individual chosen by the Complainant or Respondent.
 The personal advisor cannot be an individual that has any first-hand personal knowledge about the alleged incident (for example, the Personal Advisor cannot also be a witness).
 The role of the personal advisor is to advise the Complainant or Respondent, not to speak for the Complainant or Respondent at meetings or interviews.
-The personal advisor will be asked to leave a meeting or interview if the adviser does not respect the rule that he or she may not speak for the Complainant or Respondent.
-However, during a live hearing, the Personal Advisor may cross examine the parties and any witnesses relevant questions and follow-up questions, including those challenging credibility.
-If a party does not have a Personal Advisor, the college will provide them with one for the hearing process.
+The Personal Advisor must limit his or her statements to those advising the Respondent or Complainant.
 A Personal Advisor must maintain complete confidentiality regarding any and all communications exchanged pursuant to this policy.